Harshalkatakiya/name-mcp/README.md

 ## Environment Variables

+Signup in Name.com as Reseller and Go to Reseller Dashboard of Name.com to get your API credentials.

+> Note: Add your current IP address to the list of allowed IP addresses unless this will give the error `Your Current IP address is not added to the list of allowed IP addresses`.

 Add below environment variables to your mcpserver's configuration:

 - **NAME_API_BASE_URL**: Base URL for Name.com's API. `https://api.dev.name.com` or `https://api.name.com`.